sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix the use of directives like `@font-face` within `@at-root`.

+* Fix a `sass --watch` issue on Windows where too many files would be updated on every change.

 * Avoid freezing Ruby's `nil` value.

 ## 3.3.3 (14 March 2014)